erickgualpa/hotel-management-service/README.md

 Using wrapped maven included in this repository, you can:

-🚀 Compile and Run service as container! 🐳
+🚀 Build and deploy service as container! 🐳
 <br>

 ```shell script